anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

       text: "Francisco is a Docker Captain and software engineer at The New York Times."
       icon: user
     - header: <a href="/2016-nyc-programme#philippes">Philippe Suter</a>
-      text: "Philippe Suter is a Research Staff Member at IBM T.J.
+      text: "Philippe is a Research Staff Member at IBM T.J.
 Watson, working on OpenWhisk."
       icon: user
     - header: <a href="/2016-nyc-programme#caseyw">Casey West</a>
       text: "Casey wears the mantle of Principal Technologist focused on Pivotal’s Cloud Foundry Platform."